GlitchSecure/website/_posts/2023-11-09-startup-tnt-top-5-viii.md

 comments: true
 ---

-Hot of the heels of the [Top 20 pitch night last month](https://glitchsecure.com/updates/startup-tnt-top-20-viii), we're excited to announce that GlitchSecure has been selected as one of five finalists for the  Startup TNT Investment Summit VIII Top 5 in Manitoba.
+Hot off the heels of the [Top 20 pitch night last month](https://glitchsecure.com/updates/startup-tnt-top-20-viii), we're excited to announce that GlitchSecure has been selected as one of five finalists for the  Startup TNT Investment Summit VIII Top 5 in Manitoba.

 GlitchSecure is joined by the following 4 other exciting Manitoba based tech startups raising fundraising and building innovative technology.